huahaiy/clj-sendy/README.md

 Configurations are expected to be in the following enviornment variables:

-- `SENDY_URL` is the base URL of the sendy installation, without the trailing "/"
+- `SENDY_URL` is the base URL of the Sendy installation, without the trailing "/"
 - `SENDY_API_KEY` is the Sendy API key.

+#Installation

+clj-sendy is available from Clojars:

+[clj-sendy "0.1.2"]